Katie51/Katie51/README.md

 <li><strong>API Testing & Data Validation</strong> – Making sure everything behind the scenes works as expected.</li>
 <li><strong>CI/CD & GitHub Actions</strong> – Automating test execution like a pro.</li>
 <li><strong>Cypress, JavaScript, Postman, SQL</strong> – My go-to tech stack for keeping quality in check.</li>
-<li> I love solving problems, improving testing processes, and collaborating with developers to ship high-quality products faster.
-If you're into QA, or tech, or just want to chat about testing strategies, let’s connect!</li>
 </ul>
+<p dir=“auto”> I love solving problems, improving testing processes, and collaborating with developers to ship high-quality products faster.
+If you're into QA, or tech, or just want to chat about testing strategies, let’s connect!</p>

 <!--
 **Katie51/Katie51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.